 ACT 5 A 20TH CENTURY GALILEO

-With controversy swirling around him, Teilhard considered it an opportune moment to accept an invitation from a fellow Jesuit paleontologist to join his work in China, away from the lively debate in Parisian intellectual and religious circles.
+With controversy swirling around him, Teilhard considered it an opportune moment to accept an invitation from a fellow Jesuit paleontologist to join his work in China, away from the lively debate he enjoyed in Parisian intellectual and religious circles.
 When Teilhard and Marguerite knelt side by side in a school chapel to say goodbye and pray for his safe passage, they had no inkling of the turn his life was about to take.

 After spending a year in China, Teilhard returned to France and was summoned by his provincial superior, who directed him to sign a paper recanting his beliefs about original sin and promising not to write or speak on religious topics.
 This Teilhard could not do.
 He asked for time; he consulted friends.
 He wanted neither to leave the Jesuits nor to sign the document but sought negotiation instead.
 In the end he signed a modified document, agreeing not to publish without permission.
 He was also assigned permanently to China — in effect, into exile.